 It gets worse.
-In order to pair and charge the 1st gen Apple Pencil, you need to use a separate USC-C to Apple Pencil adapter.
+To pair and charge the 1st gen Apple Pencil, you need to use a separate USC-C to Apple Pencil adapter.
 And that’s because the Pencil still uses an old Lightning connector instead of USB-C. The good news is that Apple will include this mini dongle if you buy the 1st gen Apple Pencil.
 The bad news is that this awkward solution is needed at all.

 It would have been much easier if Apple simply would have added Apple Pencil 2nd gen support to the iPad 2022.

 At least the Apple Pencil works well.
 My artistic colleague used the Pencil to draw an ornate flower illustration with ease, and I like that I can write into any text field and the iPad will instantly transcribe my scribbles into text.
 Plenty of third-party apps take advantage of the Apple Pencil, including Pixelmator, GoodNotes and ProCreate.
 I especially like how ProCreate senses pressure sensitivity from the Pencil for fainter or darker lines.

 iPad 10th gen review: Performance and 5G